By David H. Rothman

 A RESPONSE TO LIBRARIANS’ CONCERNS AND POSSIBLE CONCERNS

 Ideally the ALA executive board can take time to review this essay and revisit the endowment issue.
 Note the “at this time” in Jim Neal’s emailed rejection of an endorsement.
 Maybe a few months will make a difference.
-Here is a response to various concerns.
+Here, in no special order, are responses to various concerns.

 I wish these library leaders could take the time to befriend the technology and encourage librarians to teach genuine e-book literacy, an activity the endowment could promote.
 Too many Americans today don’t even know such basics as how to combat eyestrain (heavier-weight fonts if available can help, since you can turn down the brightness).

 Furthermore, you need to understand you can’t read an ebook like an ordinary book.
 Navigation is different.
 People also need to learn to slow down and use such features as highlighting and note-taking.
 They may well find they get more out of digital books.
-Be deeply skeptical of comprehension studies, especially those that don’t allow subjects to adjust fonts and other visual variables.
+Be deeply skeptical of comprehension studies, especially those that don’t allow subjects to adjust fonts and other visual variables or fully consider the need for ebook literacy.

-Besides, the issue also should be, “How many good books available to all?”
-Digital books are far more economical to distribute, especially to library users in rural locations.
-U.S. public libraries right now can spend only about $4 per capita on books and other content, according to IMLS.
-In rural areas and elsewhere, libraries could maintain paper collections on popular topics and in popular genres, but let Americans in even the most remote hamlets enjoy far more extensive digital collections matching their needs and passions.
+Besides, the issue also should be, “How many good books will be available to all?”
+Digital books are far more economical to distribute, especially to cash-strapped library users in rural locations.
+U.S. public libraries right now can spend only about $4 per capita on books and other content, according to IMLS, which, as noted, has compiled state by state statistics (screenshots here and here).
+Let’s make the most of the extra money from the endowment.
+Yes, as noted, it could help pay for paper books, especially on popular topics and in popular genres in poorer places, but let this be a community-by-community decision.
+Americans in even the most remote hamlets should be able to enjoy extensive digital collections matching their needs and passions, especially with help from the endowment and others on digital divide and ebook literacy issues.

 What’s more, borrowing for free is different from owning.
 OverDrive, the main supplier of ebooks for libraries and schools, is thriving, with a 14 percent increase in ebook and audiobook loans from 2016 to 2017.
 The number of OverDrive loans reached a whopping 225 million, not bad even considering that this is a global figure.
 Many library-goers already favor ebooks thanks to portability, adjustable type sizes and styles, and countless other advantages.
 What’s more, Apple is making it easier to turn off distractions from social media, and other vendors sooner or later will follow, especially if librarians, educators and others speak up.